Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I spent six nights in Saranda and could easily have stayed longer.
 If the internet were better (i.e. didn’t randomly stop working twice a day), I’d consider it a digital nomad hotspot for summer.

 Other beaches worth visiting are Himare and Drymades, or just drive up the coast and stop wherever looks good!
+If you’re brave enough to rent a car in Albania, you can see a lot of gorgeous beaches.

 Yes, I recommend Albania for solo female travelers!